ACCIóN TEACHER SELF-ADVOCACY TOOLKIT

-Educator self-advocacy matters and isolation feels real when navigating the self-advocacy process.
+Educator self-advocacy matters and isolation can feel real when navigating the self-advocacy process.
 We have gathered tools for you to embark on the journey of self-advocacy.
-We are here to build capacity and support in our community to help each of us navigate through a solutions-oriented process* for the Contract Grievances, Micro-Aggressions or Discriminations, Sexual Harassment, and Addressing Your Board of Education.
+We are here to build capacity and support in our community to help each of us navigate through a solutions-oriented process* for Contract Grievances, Micro-Aggressions or Discriminations, Sexual Harassment, and Addressing Your Board of Education.

-*If you are a union member in a public district-managed school, consults your union representative for support.
-As a public employee; policies and teacher contracts are public information.
+*If you are a union member in a public district-managed school, consult your union representative for support.
+As a public employee, policies and teacher contracts are public information.
 Sample letter templates and processes are provided for you as general guidance.
 Remember to check with your public, private, or charter school system policies.

 Contract Grievances